-A Midrash relates that men are more easily aroused and relieved than women because earth (Adam's prime substance); becomes soft and pliable quickly; while bone (Eve's prime substance) may be immersed in vater days on end without becoming soft.
-231 The very fact that an attempt was made to explain this difference in the respective temperaments of man and woman shows us how perceptive our sages were.
+A Midrash relates that men are more easily aroused and relieved than women because earth (Adam's prime substance), becomes soft and pliable quickly; while bone (Eve's prime substance) may be immersed in water days on end without becoming soft.281 The very fact that an attempt was made to explain this difference in the respective temperaments of man and woman shows us how perceptive our sages were.
 But we have further, more significant evidence of this in the repeated admonitions that a man should not force his wife to sexual communion against her will.
-We are told that the Divine Presence does not rest upon a forced union or one which has been preceded by a quarrel over sexual matters.
-282 R. Assi said, 'A man is prohibited from forcing his wife (to the sex act), even for the sake of fulfilling the commandment, as it is said: And he who presses with his legs. is a sinner.
-(Fr.
-19.2) 283 Elsewhere in the Talmud we are told that "just as a lion tramples and eats and is unashamed, so the ignorant person, strikes and has intercourse and is not ashamed.
-284
+We are told that the Divine Presence does not rest upon a forced union or one which has been preceded by a quarrel over sexual matters.282 "R. Assi said, 'A man is prohibited from forcing his wife (to the sex act), even for the sake of fulfilling the commandment, as it is said: And he who presses with his legs, is a sinner.'"
+(Pr.
+19.2)283 Elsewhere in the Talmud we are told that "just as a lion tramples and eats and is unashamed, so the ignorant person, strikes and has intercourse and is not ashamed."284

-Both Abraham ben David and Nachmanides, in emphasizing the consideration due a woman, mention that it is altogether improper and undesirable for a husband to approach his wife sexually while she is sleeping.
-285 The latter, however, suggests that if the husband exercises restraint and arouses his wife gently by speaking softly to her, he may gradually cause her desire to be united with his.
-286
+Both Abraham ben David and Nachmanides, in emphasizing the consideration due a woman, mention that it is altogether improper and undesirable for a husband to approach his wife sexually while she is sleeping.285 The latter, however, suggests that if the husband exercises restraint and arouses his wife gently by speaking softly to her, he may gradually cause her desire to be united with his.286

 A minority of the rabbis deem it improper for the couple to kiss during sexual contact.
-They suggest also that a husband should certainly not kiss, or "talk" in a playful way to, hie wife's pudenda.
-287

-But the majority do not accept these opinions, holding rather that a man may act with his wife in any way he pleases, kissing her wherever he wishes to - the only requirement being that she be clean at the time.
-388
+They suggest also that a husband should certainly not kiss, or "talk" in a playful way to, his wife's pudenda.287 But the majority do not accept these opinions, holding rather that a man may act with his wife in any way he pleases, kissing her wherever he wishes to - the only requirement being that she be clean at the time.288 earth to the other without being heard is at "the time when a virgin begins her sexual relations with her husband.292 Realizing the momentousness of the occasion, the groom, it is hoped (by implication), will attend to all of the rabbinic regulations and enter the bridal chamber with humility, gentleness and tenderness.

-We are given the following additional thoughts relative to intercourse; the upper parts of the bodies of both husband and wife should be covered during the act; 289 under certain conditions cohabitation may be performed twice in succession; 290 and it may be engaged in during pregnancy.
-291
+We are given the following additional thoughts relative to intercourse; the upper parts of the bodies of both husband and wife should be covered during the act;289under certain conditions cohabitation may be performed twice in succession;290 and it may be engaged in during pregnancy.291